What is genome sequencing?

 It’s getting cheaper and faster to sequence a human’s genome.
 That puts it in high demand.
 With the onslaught of new data on diseases at the molecular level, the pharmaceutical industry is investing in personalized medicine, meaning an individual course of drugs or therapy prescribed for each DNA sequence.

-Even what we don’t understand, even genomic data that’s not yet actionable or relevant, is helpful.
-By studying diverse genetic characteristics, medical professionals hope to identify the microbes responsible for the different types of a disease.
-That way, drugs and devices can be developed to address illness with specific treatments for specific people.
+Even what we don’t understand, even genomic data that’s not yet actionable or relevant is helpful.
+By studying diverse genetic characteristics, medical professionals hope to identify the microbes responsible for the different types of disease.
+That way, drugs, and devices can be developed to address illness with specific treatments for specific people.

 With greater accuracy comes a greater chance of survival.
 Tentatively, treatments would become even more efficient in hospitals, undergoing unnecessary tests, screenings, and surgeries that all fail to identify or cure the illness.
 Instead of prolonging the suffering of the patient, you can be sure of the diagnosis and treatment plan, and you can be sure it will work.

 As a society, genome sequencing can spur preventative action.
 Perhaps, we can avoid epidemics, intellectual disabilities, and more.
 We can properly regulate our risk for diabetes and cardiovascular disease.
 We can use our genetic makeup, even with zero family history, to ensure every individual knows and prepares their potential for a full, healthy life.

 What are the oppositions to genome sequencing?